 Born on July 9, 1937 in Bradford, Hockney attended the Royal College of Art in London alongside R.B.
 Kitaj.
 At school, he studied under both Francis Bacon and Peter Blake, but also credits Pablo Picasso and Henri Matisse for influencing his distinctive and varied style.
 In 1963, the artist travelled to Southern California for the first time and fell in love with the bright sunshine and easy-going lifestyle.
 Since then, he has alternated living and working between Yorkshire, United Kingdom, and Los Angeles, CA.

-In November 2018, his 1972 painting Portrait of an Artist (Pool With Two Figures) sold for a record-breaking $90.3 billion at Christie's, making it the most expensive painting by a living artist at the time.
+In November 2018, his 1972 painting Portrait of an Artist (Pool With Two Figures) sold for a record-breaking $90.3 million at Christie's, making it the most expensive painting by a living artist at the time.

 David Hockney, R.A. (b.1937)

 The Marriage In Hawaii Of David And Ann